maddenp-noaa/wxvx/README.md

 conda activate
 ```

+**NOTE:** If you need a development environment in which to develop and test `wxvx` code, skip the following step and refer to the [Development](#development) section.

 2. Create and activate a conda virtual environment providing the latest `wxvx`.
-Add the flags `-c conda-forge --override-channels` to the `conda create` command if you are using a non-conda-forge conda installation.
+(Add the flags `-c conda-forge --override-channels` to the `conda create` command if you are using a non-conda-forge conda installation.)

 ``` bash
 conda create -y -n wxvx -c ufs-community -c paul.madden wxvx